CHC62015

 Resources Required

-Students are required to have access to a computer (or use Alana Kaye’s computer lab) to complete assessment tasks.
-Alana Kaye are conscious of the environment and where possible, provide resources and assessments in an electronic format.
+Students are required to have access to a computer (or use an Alana Kaye computer) to complete assessment tasks.
+Alana Kaye are conscious of the environment and where possible, provide resources and assessments through our online learning portal.
 If possible, please bring a laptop to workshops.

-Distance learning students must have access to a computer, internet and Skype.
+Distance learning students must have access to a computer and internet.

 Course Fees